 Vintage Halloween Decorations

 I’ve been on the lookout for vintage Halloween decorations but they’re getting harder and harder to find.
-At least around here.
+At least around me.
 But I did find this plastic Jack O’Lantern a few years ago.
 His painted features are a little faded but he still lights up!
-Even though the Occidental Collage pennant isn’t a Halloween decoration the colors are perfect for October.
+Even though the Occidental College pennant isn’t a Halloween decoration the colors are perfect for October.
 I made the felt banner and the doorknob photo holder myself.
-I’ll share those projects later this month.
+I’ll share those projects in other blog posts.

 Reproduction Halloween Decorations